-Approved by the Transportation Policy Committee on March 16, 2017
+Approved by the Transportation Policy Committee on May 16, 2019

-Approved by the Public Policy Committee on June 4, 2017
+Approved by the Public Policy Committee on August 9, 2019

-Adopted by the Board of Direction on July 29, 2017
+Adopted by the Board of Direction on October 14, 2019

 The American Society of Civil Engineers (ASCE) supports a program to modernize and maintain ports, harbors, and inland waterways as they are key to the nation's ability to efficiently import and export goods.
 Such a program should include:

-- Preparing for ports, harbors and inland waterways to accommodate the newest generation of ships;
+- Preparing for ports, harbors, and inland waterways to accommodate the newest generation of ships;

-- Streamlining the project permitting process for improving ports, harbors and inland waterways;
+- Streamlining the project permitting process for improving ports, harbors, and inland waterways;

-- Providing the U.S Army Corps of Engineers (USACE) with contract authority for projects, to avoid the stop-and-start of construction currently happening because of the appropriations process;
+- Providing the U.S Army Corps of Engineers (USACE) with contract authority for projects to avoid the stop-and-start of construction currently happening because of the appropriations process;

 - Utilizing alternative financing and delivery methods, such as public-private partnerships, when appropriate; and

 The need for a dedicated funding source to maintain and improve the nation's ports, harbors, and inland waterways is vital to the nation's economic growth.
-Deficient port gateways negatively impact the nation's ability to export essential commodities and high value manufactured goods at competitive costs, and could raise the cost of imports and the advantages that these imports bring for production by U.S. business.
+Deficient port gateways negatively impact the nation's ability to export essential commodities and high-value manufactured goods at competitive costs and could raise the cost of imports and the advantages that these imports bring for production by U.S. business.

-An effective regulatory program is also needed to safeguard the sensitive and natural attributes of estuarine and coastal environments within which port, harbor and waterway maintenance and improvement dredging projects take place.
+An effective regulatory program is also needed to safeguard the sensitive and natural attributes of estuarine and coastal environments within which port, harbor, and waterway maintenance and improvement dredging projects take place.
 Conducting and managing the regulatory process in an objective and timely manner at all levels of industry and government will serve the overall environmental benefits and public interests of the projects.

 Specific issues within the current regulatory program that deserve attention are: the lack of concurrent reviews and firm deadlines for action by the various agencies; delay by agencies in setting up uniform criteria; delay in setting up permanent disposal sites for dredged material; and the complexity of procedures for routine maintenance.
-Beneficial use of dredged materials is encouraged in accordance with ASCE policy 513.

 ASCE Policy Statement 218